busterjs/buster-docs/getting-started.rst

 ``tests``.
 For Node.js tests, you don't need to specify ``sources`` as you typically ``require`` your source files directly in the test files.

-Read the full :doc:`configuration <buster-configuration>` documentation for details.
+Read the full :ref:`configuration <buster-configuration>` documentation for details.

 Note that you may not "dot out" in ``sources``, ``tests``, etc. Paths are